bbc/childrens-games-starter-pack/docs/testing-in-a-mobile-app.md

 To test your game on mobile you will need to to do the following:

+1. Confirm with BBC TPM that the game's CMS pages have been set up on the BBC side.

-1. Visit the following URL on the mobile device on the supported device list (check with the BBC PM for the correct brand/url): https://baseplates.uap.int.api.bbci.co.uk/playtime-island/test/index.html?animations=off#/brand/[insert brand here]
+2. Visit the following URL on the mobile device on the supported device list (check with the BBC TPM for the correct brand/url): https://baseplates.uap.int.api.bbci.co.uk/playtime-island/test/index.html?animations=off#/brand/[insert brand here]

-2. Select and download the game that needs testing onto the device from the on screen prompts.
+3. Select and download the game that needs testing onto the device from the on screen prompts.

-3. Carry out game testing.
+4. Carry out game testing.

 The test site url is always set to "latest" so when you upload a new build to Github, you will need to delete the build on your device and re-download the "latest" build.